U.S. senators urge funding for internet access during pandemic

 Those commitments end on Tuesday and internet firms are taking different approaches to how they will handle consumers who cannot pay their bills.

-Pai has called on Congress to pass legislation to help consumers and small businesses stay connected and asked providers to offer extended payment plans.
+Pai has called on Congress to pass legislation to help consumers stay connected and asked providers to offer extended payment plans.

-The Democratic bill would grant households with an out-of-work member a $50 per month benefit.
-Funds could be put toward the monthly internet service costs and require ISPs to serve eligible households at a reduced price.
+The Democratic bill would grant households with an out-of-work member a $50 per month benefit to fund monthly internet service costs and require providers to serve eligible households at a reduced price.

-Republicans in both houses of Congress released a framework this month that would establish programs to assist families who have suffered as a result of the COVID-19 pandemic to remain connected.
+Republicans in Congress released a separate framework proposal this month that would establish programs to assist families affected by the COVID-19 pandemic in remaining connected.

 Congress is likely to take up the issue as it works on new coronavirus assistance legislation.